nmaksimova/square-panda-cb92c/src/pages/index.md

   - type: hero_section
     title: Ilta Dance Studio
     subtitle: ''
-    content: "We\_offer group classes, private lessons\_and other opportunities to help you learn the art\_of Ballroom and Latin dancing!\_Whether you are a novice or an experienced dancer,\_we have the right instructor to work with you!\_Our students are finalists and winners of many competitions and National championships.\n"
+    content: "##### We\_offer group classes, private lessons\_and other opportunities to help you learn the art\_of Ballroom and Latin dancing!\_Whether you are a novice or an experienced dancer,\_we have the right instructor to work with you!\_Our students are finalists and winners of many competitions and National championships.\n"
     actions:
       - label: Try Free
         url: /pricing